6 Oculus Go tips and tricks

 The bundled Oculus Go controller works fine for certain kinds of games, but if you're more comfortable with a game pad, you can pair one and use that instead -- provided it's a Class 2 game pad that supports Bluetooth 3.0 or later.

-That includes console controllers like those included with the Nintendo Switch (£279.89 at Amazon Marketplace) and PlayStation 4 and third-party game pads like the SteelSeries Stratus XL for Windows and Android.
+That includes console controllers like those included with the Nintendo Switch ($299.99 at Dell Home) and PlayStation 4 and third-party game pads like the SteelSeries Stratus XL for Windows and Android.

 Here's the process for pairing one of these with your Go: